Realme 5 Pro

-Realme 5 Pro is a smartphone from the Chinese company realme.
+Realme 5 Pro is a smartphone from the Chinese manufacture realme, released in 2019.
+This model comes with a significant upgrade over its predecessor realme 3 series.

+Design

+The screen is made of Corning Gorilla Glass 3+.
+The body case is made of plastic.

 Specifications

 Hardware

 The Realme 5 Pro is powered by the Qualcomm Snapdragon 712 AIE octa-core processor (2×2.3 GHz Kryo 360 Gold & 6×1.7 GHz Kryo 360 Silver) and the Adreno 616 GPU.

 The battery is 4,035 mAh; a 20W (5V/4A) VOOC 3.0 fast charger is included in the box.

 The device has 4, 6 or 8 GB of RAM with 64 GB or 128 GB of internal storage.

 Camera

-Realme 5 Pro has four rear cameras, the primary camera is a 48MP sensor, and it can record 4K video.
+Realme 5 Pro has four rear cameras.
+The primary camera is a 48MP sensor which can record 4K video.
 The second camera is an 8MP sensor with ultrawide viewing angle.
 The other two sensors are 2MP: one sensor aids in capturing macro images, while the other assists in capturing portrait images.
 Both have an aperture of f/2.0 and can record Full HD video.